Wiolarz/Polyspear/Documentation/readme.md

 Simply open this "Documentation" folder using "Open Vault" option.

 You can enable zoom with `Ctrl + mouse wheel` in Options / Appearance / Fonts -> Quick Font Adjustment

+To enable text filling full screen width you have to disable -> Options / Editor / Display -> Readable Line Length